AlexandriaBalkaran/alexandria-balkaran-capstone/README.md

 This website helps users find the best happy hour deals (drink and food) in downtown Toronto.
 By selecting specific criteria like time, date, and location (neighbourhood), users can easily browse a list of bars and restaurants with current offers.

-While the costs of living steadily increase its crucial to save a few bucks where you can!
+While the costs of living steadily increases, its crucial to save a few bucks where you can! 💰

 Don't waste time Googling differents bars or restaurants to compare which places have the best happy hours in Toronto, just visit our site!